NikiforovAll/nikiforovall.github.io/_posts/2023-05-19-federated-search-intro.md

 tags: [dotnet]
 published: true
 shortinfo: Federated search, also known as distributed information retrieval, is the simultaneous search of multiple searchable resources.
 Learn more about it in this blog post.
+description: Federated search, also known as distributed information retrieval, is the simultaneous search of multiple searchable resources.
+Learn more about it in this blog post.
 fullview: false
 comments: true
 related: false